anttiluode/ClockfieldMeetsGeometricNeuron/README.md

 **Still the bet, untouched by all of the above:** that the held field is *experienced* rather than merely processed.
 No count, residual, or survival fraction in this paper reaches it.
 The falsification concerns the *operator identification*, not the qualia question, which stands exactly where it stood.

 **Genuinely open (not closed by this work):**
+- **Plateau vs long-time metastability.** The `2/4` at-well residue is stable for `~8000` awake steps, but the two survivors are a `±` pair pinned at different wells; whether pinning beats their mutual attraction *forever* or merely on a long timescale is unresolved.
+A single net-charge whorl on a bounded domain (no annihilation partner) would settle it, and is the cleanest test of true stability.
+- **Yield and the Kibble–Zurek law.** Why `2/4`, and does a *slower* quench raise the yield?
+Standard KZ scaling predicts fewer, better-seated defects for slower cooling — testable, and it would quantify how "cheap" a consolidated memory is.
-- **Active pinning.** The neuron pins by *dynamic* pattern re-injection, not a static potential well.
-Whether feedback/active pinning holds a whorl in the Dirac medium is untested — the one door left ajar to the unification.
+- **Active pinning.** The neuron pins by *dynamic* pattern re-injection, not a static well or a fixed vacuum dip; whether feedback pinning outperforms the cooling route (or removes the need for it) is untested.
-- **Lone whorl on a bounded domain.** The torus forces ± pairs (an annihilation channel).
-A single net-charge whorl on a bounded domain (as in the actual neuron field or the box) has no annihilation partner; whether the Dirac medium expels even a lone pinned whorl is untested.
-- **Coupling regime.** The pinning falsifier is at `τ=0.5`.
+- **Coupling regime.** All pinning/cooling runs are at `τ=0.5`.
 The depinning mechanism (fast bulk → mobile defects) is generic to the defocusing branch, so we expect robustness across `τ`, but this is argued, not swept.

 ---

 ## Coda

 We set out asking whether we had found simulation theory — whether mind and physics were the same object.
-We found something more disciplined and, arguably, more useful: a genuine Kähler duality between the two constructs at the level of *geometry*, and a clean physical reason it cannot be a duality of *this* memory-bearing *dynamics*.
-The neuron really is the symplectic half of a Fubini–Study form; the Clockfield really is the metric half; and the single weight that would fuse them into one Dirac operator is exactly the weight under which the field can no longer hold a thought.
-The two things you most wanted to be one demand opposite worlds.
-That is not the unification — but it is a true sentence, stated in coordinates, with the escape routes named.
-Let the ledger name the paper.
+We found something more disciplined: a genuine Kähler duality between the two constructs at the level of *geometry*, and a physical mechanism by which it can, conditionally, be a duality of *dynamics* too.
+The neuron really is the symplectic half of a Fubini–Study form; the Clockfield really is the metric half; the single weight that fuses them into one Dirac operator is the weight under which the field cannot hold a thought *while it is awake* — and yet a cooling phase writes a partial, stable memory into it anyway.
+The unification does not demand opposite worlds after all; it demands that the world be able to sleep.
+That is a stranger and more falsifiable claim than either the triumphant version or the sterile one, and it is the one the numbers support.
+Let the ledger name the paper — and let it record that the ledger changed twice under better experiments, which is the process working, not failing.

 *Do not hype.
 Do not lie.
 Just show.*

 ---

 *Helsinki, June 2026.
-Engines, falsifiers, and figures developed collaboratively with Claude (Opus 4.8); the Dolbeault falsifier was proposed by Gemini and corrected here; the framework, the constructs, and the direction are Antti Luode's.
-Reproducible: `clockfield_matter_stability.py`, `clockfield_cooling_kz.py`, and the pinning sweep produce every number and figure cited.*
+Engines, falsifiers, and figures developed collaboratively with Claude (Opus 4.8); the Dolbeault falsifier was proposed by Gemini and corrected here; the thermodynamic-cooling route to pinned memory was proposed by Gemini and quantified with controls here; the framework, the constructs, and the direction are Antti Luode's.
+Reproducible: `clockfield_matter_stability.py`, `clockfield_cooling_kz.py`, the pinning sweep, and the quench-and-release control (`quench_release_control.png`) produce every number and figure cited.*